gerrit3699/gerrit3699.github.io/_pages/en/index.md

       </div>

       <p class="display-statement wide">
-        Everything we can describe at all
+        Everything we can describe at all implicitly runs through<br>
-        implicitly runs through
-        <strong>kernel, projection, and relation.</strong>
+        kernel, projection, and relation.
       </p>

       <div class="concept-grid">